Danebury: Investigation

+Etymology

+The Prioress of Amesbury Abbey and Church of St Mary and St Melor, Amesbury was granted a July fair by Henry VII in 1491, that named Dunnebury Hill.
+It lies two miles north east of Nether Wallop, which the abbey acquired in 1177.
+It is mentioned again as Dunbury in John Norden’s 1595 map of Hampshire.
+Coates names it as ‘dun’+’burh’ (‘hill fort’) in a 1989 article.

 History

 There is no historical record of events in Iron Age Britain, so archaeological investigation is the only way to reconstruct the history of Danebury and other forts.
 It is impossible to state with certainty every significant event in the hillfort’s history, but where an event leaves an archaeologically identifiable trace, a general chronology can be established, although dates are much less easy to establish.
 The hillfort was occupied from the mid-6th century BC until around 100 BC, and the defences were remodelled numerous times.

 Early in its life the site consisted of a single ditch encompassing an area of about 5 ha, with two gateways, one in the south-west and another in the east; two more rings of ditches were added later.
 The north part of the fort was occupied by four-post structures, probably granaries, which were later replaced by storage pits, and in the south part, there were roundhouses in between granaries and storage pits.
 When Danebury was built in the 6th century BC, it coincided with the construction of several other hillforts in the Wessex region, all of a similar size and layout.

 A lidar view of Danebury hillfort and Celtic-like field system.

 The first phase of defences dates from around 550 BC, and consists of a rampart behind a ditch.
 When the ditch was cut, the chalk rubble fill was used to build the rampart, along with some of the local clay soil.
 The material was contained by timber, making it a box rampart with a vertical face.
 The east gateway was a simple 4 m gap in the defences with a timber gatehouse (the south-west gateway has not been excavated).

 At least 50 years after the rampart was first built, it was raised with the addition of more chalk material; this has been interpreted as maintenance work when the ramparts began to collapse as the timber box started to rot.
 Around the same time the ramparts were altered, the east gateway was widened to 9 m.
 The gates were burnt down not long after the east gateway was altered.
 For a short time the hillfort was gateless; when the east gateway was repaired the passage from the entrance was lengthened.